PadmarajBhat/notMNIST/README.md

 * df.filter( df("median") < qrt(1) and (df("median") > qrt_2(2)) ).show :multiple condition to filter out outlier.

 * https://stackoverflow.com/questions/31789939/calculate-the-standard-deviation-of-grouped-data-in-a-spark-dataframe for standard deviation.

+* df.select("label").distinct.show() : now we have only 2 labels to verify the outlier logic